johanneslumpe/react-native-gesture-recognizers/README.md

 React Native gesture recognizer decorators.
 Just decorate your component and easily respond to pans and swipes!

+Please report any issues you find!

+## Usage

+Do an `npm i react-native-gesture-recognizers` and then try out one of the examples below!

 ## Basic panning example
 ```javascript
 import React, { Component, Text, View } from 'react-native';